 She has the ability to call Bambi to her side with one of her signature squeaks.

 Her Story From Circus then Zoo...

 Records indicate that Mara was born in India and sold to the Tiepark Hagenbeck Zoo in Hamburg, Germany.
 In 1970, she was bought and taken to Uruguay to perform in Circus Africa.
 A year later, they brought her to Argentina, where she was incorporated into the South American Circus.

 In 1995, a decree was passed that prohibited the exploitation of animals in circus.
 On November 16th of that year, Mara arrived at the Buenos Aires Zoo as a judicial deposit.
-Mara was not alone upon arrival, Kuki and Pupi, two African female elephants, were already housed at the zoo.
+Mara was not alone upon arrival.
+Kuky and Pupy, two African female elephants, were already housed at the zoo.
 In 1993, at the age of three, they were brought to Buenos Aires.
-For 15 years, Mara, Kuki, and Pupi shared a space, until an incident in 2010, which resulted in Pupi being pushed into the moat surrounding their enclosure.
-Since that time, whenever Mara is outside, Kuki and Pupi are inside, and vice versa.
+For 15 years, Mara, Kuky and Pupy shared a space, until an incident in 2010, which resulted in Pupy being pushed into the moat surrounding their enclosure.
+After that, whenever Mara was outside, Kuky and Pupy were inside, and vice versa.

 Ecoparque Buenos Aires is currently in the process of rehoming a significant population of their animals, many to sanctuaries.
-This will allow them to focus on native species and education, while expanding the habitats of the animals that will remain at the park.
-Kuki and Pupi will also be rehomed, the decision as to where they will be relocated has yet to be made.
+This will allow them to focus on native species and education while expanding the habitats of the animals that will remain at the park.
+Kuky and Pupy will also be rehomed, and are currently scheduled to be transported to ESB once permits are approved.